 The typical park landscape of the Münsterland region characterises the surroundings of Vornholz Castle.
 The extensive castle complex extends over two islands with several buildings.
 The castle, which was first mentioned in a document in 1172, is privately owned and cannot be visited.
 However, the gastronomy of the golf course is ideal for a break.

 Rheda-Wiedenbrück is known for its beautiful old town with half-timbered houses and small alleys.
-Rheda Castle, on the other hand, seems downright stately.
-The medieval building is home to outstanding attractions such as the castle chapel, the wallpaper room and the carriage museum.
+Rheda Castle, on the other hand, looks downright stately.
+The medieval building houses exceptional attractions such as the castle chapel, the wallpaper room and the carriage museum.